Russia, Ukraine trade blame for deadly attack on POW prison

 Ukraine “knew exactly where they were being held and in what place,” he said.
 “After the Ukrainian prisoners of war began to talk about the crimes they committed, and orders they received from Kyiv, a decision was made by the political leadership of Ukraine: carry out a strike here.”

 Ukrainian presidential adviser Mykhailo Podolyak called for a “strict investigation” into the attack and urged the United Nations and other international organizations to condemn it.
-He said the Russians had transferred some Ukrainian prisoners to the barrack that was hit just a few days before the strike, suggesting that it was planned.
+He said the Russians had transferred some Ukrainian prisoners to the barracks just a few days before the strike, suggesting that it was planned.

 “The purpose — to discredit Ukraine in front of our partners and disrupt weapons supply,” he tweeted.